bsc-s2/lua-sharedtable/src/gc/README.md

 ### After GC

--   C is unknown and is in sweep_queue, it is a confirmed garbage in this round.
+-   C is unknown and is in sweep_queue, it is a determined garbage in this round.

--   D is reachable and is in sweep_queue, it can not be confirmed to be garbage.
+-   D is reachable and is in sweep_queue, it can not be determined to be garbage.
     But it actually is.
 It will be freed(by moving it to prev_sweep_queue and it will not be reachable) in next round of GC.